jasonyingling/easy-footnotes/readme.txt

 = 1.0.12 =
 Changing how footnotes are numbered to avoid duplicates caused by `the_content` filtering being applied earlier in themes.

+= 1.0.13 =
+Fixing PHP notice on shortcode when content not found